smislam/lambda-rest-api/README.md

 ## Considerations
 * We are using Self-signed Certificate.
 Please use a Certificate Provider like Amazon Certificate Manager.
 * AWS ALB doesn't support client_credentials.
 So, we protect the Lambda with JWT directly.
 * Since we are using Auth0, we needed to open Lambda's Security Group outbound rules to connect to Auth0.
+Identify the requirements for the IDP you are using.
-You should use Amazon Cognito instead.
+* You can use Amazon Cognito instead of external IDP
 * There are opportunities to simplify this solution

 ## References